Chase Freedom Unlimited®

 There is no annual fee.
 Foreign transactions cost 3%.
-Balance transfers cost the greater of $5 or 5%, while cash advances cost the greater of $10 or 5%.
+Cash advances cost the greater of $10 or 5%.

 This card has a 15-month 0% APR purchase and balance transfer promotion.

-Once the introductory period ends, Chase Freedom Unlimited’s regular purchase and balance transfer APR ranges from 16.49% to 25.24% variable, depending on prevailing interest rates and your personal creditworthiness.
+Once the introductory period ends, Chase Freedom Unlimited’s regular purchase and balance transfer APR ranges between 15.24% to 23.99% variable, depending on your personal creditworthiness and prevailing interest rates.

 This card comes with a number of additional cardholder benefits, including: